 Highly regarded in the area of contentious trust work, with additional experience in civil fraud, insolvency and partnership matters.
 His expertise is sought after for non-charitable purpose trust and company matters, including shareholder disputes.
 He is called to the Bar in Gibraltar, Bermuda and the Cayman Islands.

-Has experience of practising in Bermuda, the Bahamas, Jersey and the Isle of Man, among other jurisdictions.
+Has experience of practising in Bermuda, the Bahamas, the BVI, Jersey and the Isle of Man, among other jurisdictions.
 He has had notable roles in several high-value, cross-jurisdictional disputes.
-His work in this area predominately focuses on alleged fraudulent misappropriation and breach of trust litigation.
+His work in this area predominantly focuses on alleged fraudulent misappropriation and breach of trust litigation.

 Philip Jones QC

 Advises on the whole range of offshore matters, including investment fund litigation, trust disputes, fraud and tax avoidance.
 His clients include high net worth families and company directors.
-He has been called to the Bar of the BVI, the Cayman Islands and the Isle of Man, and has recently been active in a number of BVI shareholder disputes.
+He has been called to the Bar of the BVI, the Cayman Islands and the Isle of Man.

 Philip Marshall QC